Adventure Island IV: Development

 Adventure Island IV is part of the Adventure Island series of video games that began with Adventure Island in September 1986.
 The series was popular enough to produce sequels and spin-offs for the Nintendo Entertainment System, Game Boy, TurboGrafx-16 and Super Nintendo Entertainment System.

 Despite the newer consoles being released, games for the Famicom were still commercially available in Japan in 1994.
 The sales department at Hudson Soft suggested releasing a new game for the system, as they believed it still might be able to perform well.
 Hudson Soft felt an Adventure Island game would require the shortest amount of development time.
-It also wouldn't use any intellectual property that Hudson Soft didn't already own, avoiding copyright issues that would make them unable to make a game based off of properties like Ninja Hattori-kun or Doraemon.
+It also wouldn't use any intellectual property that Hudson Soft didn't already own, avoiding copyright issues that would make them unable to make a game based on properties like Ninja Hattori-kun or Doraemon.

 Hudson Soft had Adventure Island IV developed by Now Production.
 Now Production had previously developed Famicom games such as Splatterhouse: Wanpaku Graffiti (1989) for Namco and Yo!
 Noid (1990) for Capcom.
 They had also previously created Adventure Island II (1991) and Adventure Island 3 (1992) for Hudson Soft.